rrberger/ansible-shared/README.md

 # 🚀 Ansible AWX & Automation Controller Homelab Environment

-This repository provides a self-contained, enterprise-grade Ansible playground designed to mirror the capabilities of **Red Hat Ansible Automation Platform (AAP)** and **AWX (Automation Controller)** in a local homelab.
+This playground environment is designed to have a home lab experience that is similar to utilizing **Red Hat Ansible Automation Platform (AAP)** by using the open source version, **AWX**.
+It provides a local, self-contained lab on my Mini-PC (Linux Mint) home lab machine.
+I am using Ansible to maintain my home lab, although those Playbooks are *not* public for obvious reasons.
+Hopefully this helps you get started.
+Enjoy!

 ---